INVESTIGATIVE UNIT: Air traffic control tower was unmanned at time of deadly BRPD helicopter crash

 Flight data shows the BRPD chopper took off around 2:26 am and crashed at 2:38am.
 It was in the air for 12 minutes.
 During that window, it appears no one was tracking the flight from the control tower.

 The crashed helicopter was found sometime before noon on Sunday— at least eight hours after it went down.
+A retired FAA crash investigator said this is not unusual.

+"A helicopter like that on patrol and flying low, you don't have to be talking to anyone or on someone's radar, it depends where you are at," John Abel a former FAA crash investigator said.
+"If you are near Baton Rouge, you may be on radar.
+If you are in their airspace they will know you are there.
+If you are out over a cotton field and down low, they aren't going to know you are there unless you talk to them."

 The officers were in pursuit of a suspect, according to sources.